spxbhuhb/adaptive/README.md

 Adaptive comes with a compiler plugin that performs many functions to reach the goals above.

-Example project using Adaptive: [adaptive-example](https://github.com/spxbhuhb/adaptive-example)
+## Important

-Status: **initial development**
+> Status: **preview**
+>

-While the library already works and provides both client and server side functionality it is not ready for general production yet.
-I am working continuously to add improvements.
+> While library already works and provides both client and server side functionality,

-**NOTE**: The `doc` is rather obsolete at the moment, see issue #12
+> it is not even close to be ready for general production.
+>
+> Please note that this is just a preview release, many basic things you would expect to
+> work are still broken, especially around the code transformation.
+>
+> For example, a simple `{ counter++ }` at the right place can result in a compiler plugin
+> error.
+>
+> I will clean everything up eventually, but for now I consider these low priority issues,
+> ones I can live with.
+If anyone starts to play around with the project I'll try to
+> spend some time on these problems.
+Feel free to open an issue for any error or even
+> inconvenience you experience.

-Supported platforms:
+## Supported platforms

 * JVM
 * Browser/JS